Jakob-Eichberger/TrainDatabase/README.md

 1. Make sure that you have a z21/Z21 from Roco/Fleischmann.
 (No other digital control center is currently supported)
 2. Go to this [link](https://github.com/Jakob-Eichberger/TrainDatabase/releases) to download the software.
-3. Unpack the .zip file, copy the folder to its final directory and start the TrainDB.exe.
+3. Unpack the .zip file, copy the folder to its final directory and start the TrainDB.exe. (*Note: A wix based installer is planned*)
 4. When it's your first time starting the app you get the option to import your Z21 Layout (from the new Z21 Android/IOS App).
-5. Done!

 ### Import existing z21 Layout.
 1. Open the Roco/Fleischmann Z21 App.